ANA-POTJE/ML_Model_for_Movie_Review_Sentiment_Analysis/README.md

    - TfidfTransformer (Scikit-learn) to re-balance the counts according with size of reviews / number of occurrences (TF-IDF).<br />

 The classifier was trained using three different Scikit-learn models, so results could be compared to define the best one:<br />
-   - Multinomial Naive Bayes classifier (MultinomialNB from Scikit-learn).<br />
+   - Multinomial Naive Bayes classifier (MultinomialNB from Scikit-learn),<br />
    - Linear Support Vector Classification (LinearSVC from Scikit-learn) and <br />
-   - Stochastic Gradient Descent (SGDClassifier from Scikit-learn)<br />
+   - Stochastic Gradient Descent (SGDClassifier from Scikit-learn).<br />
-     (HYPERPARAMETERS for SGD were tuned using GridSearchCV from Scikit-learn) <br />
+     (Hyperparameters for SGD were tuned using GridSearchCV from Scikit-learn) <br />

 A PIPELINE was used for Feature extraction and Training steps (Pipeline from Scikit-learn).